amethyst/rustrogueliketutorial/book/src/chapter_36.md

 ## Updating the Prefab Builder

 So here's a fun one.
 The `PrefabBuilder` is both an `InitialMapBuilder` and a `MetaMapBuilder` - with shared code between the two.
+Fortunately, the traits are identical - so we can implement them both and call into the main `build` function from each!
+Rust is smart enough to figure out which one we're calling based on the trait we are storing - so `PrefabBuilder` can be placed in either an initial or a meta map builder.

+The changes all take place in `prefab_builder/mod.rs`:

 ```rust
 use super::{InitialMapBuilder, MetaMapBuilder, BuilderMap, TileType, Position};